kinoli/craft-bootstrap-sass-vue-boilerplate/README.md

 $ npm install
 ```

-## 3. Set up the Database

-You’ll need to create a database for your Craft project.
-Craft 3 supports both MySQL 5.5+ and PostgreSQL 9.5+.

-If you’re given a choice, we recommend the following database settings in most cases:

-- **MySQL**
-  - Default Character Set: `utf8`
-  - Default Collation: `utf8_unicode_ci`

-- **PostgreSQL**
-  - Character Set: `UTF8`

-## 4. Set up the Web Server
+## 4. Set up the Web Server with Nitro
-Here are some suggested local server environments you can use.
 ### Nitro/Docker
 Craft has created this super simple tool to run a local dev server for Craft within Docker.
 It will hardwire your local environment specifically for Craft and in my experience removes all the headaches of setting up and configuring a Docker environment on your own.
 Use it.